Preparation is the Key to Success

-We need a clean working area to shear that is well lit.
+We need a clean, well-lit working area to shear.
 It could be inside or outside.
-In the picture on the bottom, we are working in a clean and well lit up shearing area.
-We can shear on almost anything, but the cleaner the better for your fiber.
-We generally provide plywood, but if you have a tarp to lay down under the plywood that helps things stay cleaner.
-We will be doing some jobs on a shearing table to make things easier on everyone.
+In the picture on the bottom, we are working in a clean and well-lit shearing area.
+We can shear on almost anything, but the cleaner surface, the better it will be for your fiber.
+We generally provide plywood, but if you have a tarp to lay down under the plywood, that also helps keep things cleaner.
 As mentioned above, lighting is beneficial and necessary for the shearing process.
 A source of electricity is also needed to power our clippers; we carry 50' of extension cords with us and will use our generator for shearing, when necessary.

 Have Your Animals Ready

 Food & Water

 Lastly: It is helpful to keep your animals off water for 12 hours before shearing.
-This ensures dry, cleaner fiber since it won’t be urinated on during the shearing process.
+This ensures dry, cleaner fiber, as it won’t be urinated on, during the shearing process.
 This is especially important if you have show blankets that you are planning to show.

 It is also helpful if you do not feed your animals on shearing day until after they are shorn.
 Your animals are less likely to fight and jump around during the shearing process.
 This also results in less spitting and spit up on shearing day!
-But sometimes it is good to remember that: "Spit Happens!"
+Though, sometimes it is good to remember that: "Spit Happens!"